rantaoca/neato-sdk-android/README.md

 });
 ```

 *Note: not all robot models support the eco/turbo cleaning mode.
-You should check the robot available services before sending that parameters.*
+You should check the robot available services before sending those parameters.*